Shoddy probe in cruise case; no medical test, videography done: NCB | Entertainment

 The SIT also found all the accused were not essentially inter-connected and so bracketed them under 6-7 sub-groups in the charge sheet defining their limited roles.

-Singh said Aryan's phone was seized but ''legal procedures were not followed'' while opening it, adding ''Right from start the seizure of mobile phone was questionable.''
+Singh said Aryan's phone was seized but ''legal procedures were not followed'' while opening it, adding ''Right from the start the seizure of the mobile phone was questionable.''
 He said the statement of deceased witness in this case Prabhakar Sail was recorded by the SIT and he told them that he was ''made to sign on blank papers'' and he did not see the drugs seizure on the cruise.
-Sail had made allegations that NCB officials were probably looking to extort some money from Aryan's family in order to save him.
+Sail had made allegations that NCB officials were probably looking to extort some money from Aryan's family in return for saving him.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)